World Wildlife Day – 3rd March

 March 3 is observed globally as World Wildlife Day (WWD).
 Each year’s event has a different theme which is a way to highlight the central role of forests, forest species, and ecosystems services in sustaining the livelihoods of hundreds of millions of people globally, and particularly of Indigenous and local communities with historic ties to forested and forest-adjacent areas.

-The theme of the United Nations World Wildlife Day 2022 is “Recovering key species for ecosystem restoration“.
+The theme of the United Nations World Wildlife Day 2023 is “Partnerships for wildlife conservation” and the theme for 2022 was “Recovering key species for ecosystem restoration“.

 World Wildlife Day is a day to celebrate the varied forms of flora and fauna found all over the world and to raise awareness of the benefits that protection and conservation of all forms of life provide to mankind.
 World Wildlife Day has now become the most important global annual event dedicated to wildlife.